openwns/documentation/usersGuide/framework/scenario/IMT-A_Channel_Model_calibration.rst

 .. literalinclude:: ../../../../.createManualsWorkingDir/ofdmascanner.uma.setup

 The first line of this code block initializes the openWNS random number generator.
-It does not affect rundom numbers generated in Python.
-For that one has to include the line ``random.seed(2714)``.
+It does not affect random numbers generated in Python.
+For that, one has to include the line ``random.seed(2714)``.
 Next a simple UT is created and placed at position 1000m, 1000m.
 Finally mobility is added to the UT.
 It will scan a hexagon with radius 250m.
 The inner 25m will not be scanned.
 This corresponds to the geometry of the Urban Macro scenario.
 The resolution is 50 steps in x and y direction each.
 Since the ``creatorPlacerBuilder`` is not used for that additional node, the last line assures it is appended to the list of nodes.

 .. literalinclude:: ../../../../.createManualsWorkingDir/ofdmascanner.uma.final